City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 When Was the Last House Price Crash in the City of Westminster?

-The most recent significant property price crash in Westminster is happening right now, with annual sold house price declines reaching -20.1% by March 2025.
+The most recent significant property price crash in Westminster continues, with annual sold house price declines reaching -4.8% by July 2025.
+The current correction began around 2022, with different property types showing varying degrees of decline.
 Previous major corrections occurred in 2018-2019 and during the global financial crisis of 2008-2009.

 (please note: due to the high prices of properties in Westminster, data can easily swing in percentages if sales transaction volume is low and individual high value trophy assets are sold one year and not the next)